 I've made another Xamarin binding, this time for the iOS library TOCropViewController.

 Much like the android binding, this happened because those who made a binding for this library haven't been keeping it current.
-So I taken it upon myself to make my own binding and it's available on NuGet.
+So I took it upon myself to make my own binding, and it's available on NuGet.

 Having said all that, I am looking to do another iOS binding as I have the same problem with another library, but I won't get into that one again, I already did on the previous post, but know that one is coming up next for me when I get the time.